 MASSAGE THERAPY NEWS & REVIEW:

-It’s 2:30 p.m and that report is due at 5.
-It doesn’t help that someone scheduled a staff meeting at 3.
+It’s 2:30 p.m and that report is due at 5 p.m.
+It doesn’t help that someone scheduled a staff meeting at 3 p.m.
 As the minutes tick by, you can feel the stress tightening into knots in your stomach.
 Sound familiar?

-Work and stress often go hand-in-hand, but one seldom-used tool to help manage it is Essential Oil of Sweet Orange.
+Work and stress often go hand-in-hand, but one seldom-used tool to help manage it is the Essential Oil of Sweet Orange.
 Known for its sweet, fruity scent, orange oil can have a sedative effect on the nervous system, making it an effective stress buster.
 But how can you make it work for you in a work environment?
 Let’s take a look.

 Option #1: USB Diffuser

-Shaped like a small USB drive, they usually sport a small spot on top for you to add a drop or two of oil.
-It plugs into the front of your computer and uses heat generated by your USB port to diffuse the calming scent into the air around your workstation.
+Shaped like a small USB drive, a USB diffuser holds a small amount of oil that you can use to control your mood.
+This diffuser plugs into the front of your computer and uses heat generated by your USB port to diffuse the calming scent into the air around your workstation.

 Mr Robert Tisserand, leading expert on essential oil safety, recommends diffusing oils in intervals of 30 to 60-minutes and then stopping for at least the same amount of time for the greatest therapeutic benefit.
 And in a day, 2-3 sessions are usually adequate.
 This way, the nervous system doesn’t get a chance to grow too accustomed to the scent and start to dull the effect.

 Option #2: Aromatherapy Massage

-Option number one is to schedule in a massage at a clinic during your lunchbreak.
+Option number one is to schedule in a massage at a clinic during your lunch break.
 Massage chains in particular will often offer an aromatherapy treatment, and you can request a short 30-minute massage using sweet orange oil to get a professional relaxing boost.